 - Scatterplots: Line Graphs and scatter plots are almost similar to one another.
 Scatter plots mainly show how much one variable gets affected by other variables.
 The relationship between two variables is known as correlation.

 Commonly, it consists of huge amount of data.
 Hence, nearer the data points are while plotting the graph to make a straight line, higher will be the correlation among the variables, that is, stronger will be the relationship.

 - Time Series Plots: A time series plot is a graphical representation through which you can evaluate patterns and its behavior over a period.
-In a time series plot, observation is displayed on the y-axis against and time intervals are present on the x-axis.
+In a time series plot, observation is displayed against the y-axis and time intervals are present on the x-axis.
 It is also known as time plots.

 - Histograms: Histograms are used for representing data that are divided in equal frequencies.
 There is no space between two columns and the bars show continuous data.